FIIT-Lamacka/Bc-MIP-ref/README.md

 # MIP-ref
-This program reads a string from the sifra.txt file and processes it in different ways.
+This program reads a string from a sifra.txt file and processes it in different ways.

 n - loads the string